 If you’re filing under a different chapter the second time around, the following rules apply:

-- Chapter 7 after Chapter 13 – According to Title 11 Section §727 of the U.S. Code, if your first filing was under Chapter 13, you will not be granted a discharge under a Chapter 7 until at least six years has passed from the date you filed your Chapter 13.
+- Chapter 7 after Chapter 13 – According to Title 11 Section §727 of the U.S. Bankruptcy Code, if your first filing was under Chapter 13, you will not be granted a discharge under a Chapter 7 until at least six years has passed from the date you filed your Chapter 13.

-- Chapter 13 after Chapter 7 – According to Title 11 Section §1328 of the U.S. Code, if your first case was a Chapter 7, you only have to wait four years before filing a Chapter 13.
+- Chapter 13 after Chapter 7 – According to Title 11 Section §1328 of the U.S. Bankruptcy Code, if your first case was a Chapter 7, you only have to wait four years before filing a Chapter 13.

 Filing for Bankruptcy for Reasons other than Discharge